What does length have to do with a cover letter?

 - research work

 - relevant accolades

 - departmental service

-9. Why does the right length of cover letter matter?
+9. Does the length of a cover letter matter?

-The right cover letter length signifies that you are able to justify your profile and highlight the most relevant experiences.
+The right length of a cover letter signifies that you are able to justify your profile and highlight the most relevant experiences.

 10. How long does it take to write a Cover Letter?